WELCOME TO THE ATLANTA RADIO CLUB

 PAST EVENTSThis column is archived.

 Previous ARC Events and Outings can be found on the Events and Outings page Links to past programs: 2008-2009 2010-2019 2020-2025 Event: Monthly Atlanta Radio Club Meeting - "Digital and FT8"- Steve Smith, KM4CJ Date: Thursday, January 2, 2025 Time: 7:30 p.m.
-ET (0030Z) Location: Zoom Only What3Words: Speaker Location: Zoom Abstract: Digital Modes has been a requested topic for a presentation since 2020.
+ET (0030Z) Location: Zoom Only What3Words: //twilight.reserves.grownup Speaker Location: Zoom Abstract: Digital Modes has been a requested topic for a presentation since 2020.
 We're making that a reality this month.
 Steve will make two presentations: Digital Modes and FT8.
 In Digital Modes he talk about the most popular modes in use today.
 He'll present comparisons of the modes: what it does, who uses it , bandwidth, baud rate, error control, operating frequencies, etc. The presentation will be an overview.
 There are too many modes to discuss in detail in the time allotted so he'll only dive into the modes the attendees request.
 The other presentation is a deep dive into FT8.
 In addition to the technical information presented he'll show us what FT8 QSOs look like and he'll show us the operation of the most popular FT8 program: WSJTX.
 The presentation will be recorded and posted to Youtube.
 His presentation slide deck will also be available after the meeting.
-CLUB BYLAWS
+CLUB BYLAWS![]()

 MEMBERSHIPFirst year FREE for new hams!
 (Details on Membership page)

-We helped a ham whose license expired in the 1980s.
-He was a Technician then, which is equivalent to a General today.
-He took and passed the Technician test and will be reinstated with a General license.
-He was pretty happy.
 WORKED ALL GEORGIA AWARDThe Atlanta Radio Club, with the support of the Georgia Section of the ARRL, is proud to support the "Worked All Georgia" Award.
 The WAG Award is open to radio amateurs who can provide proof of two-way radio amateur radio contact with all 159 counties in the state of Georgia.
 This award is nice complement to the annual Georgia QSO Party, which in fact would be a good time to work on some of those hard-to-get counties.
 The award is embodied in a nice certificate.

 More information can be found here.
 NETSEvery Sunday night - 8:00 PM ET